BIQSDRIVE/php-tech-test/README.md

 ### Extra task 2: visualise the information in the database in a VueJs/React component.
 * display the json data in an HTML table (styling is not important)
 * add a dropdown filter for the batch_id
-	* upon initial load, no information is displayed, it is required to select a batch_id
+	* upon initial load, no country information is displayed, it is required to select a batch_id first
-	* when a batch_id is selected a new list is retrieved from the server and displayed
+	* when a batch_id is selected a list is retrieved from the server and displayed
 * expose an API endpoint to fetch a list of country items, filtered by batch_id
-* expose an API endpoint to fetch a unique list of batch_ids (for the filter)
+* expose an API endpoint to fetch a unique list of sorted batch_ids (for the filter)

 ### Extra task 3: test your work
 * add unit / integration / functional tests to prove your solution works.